-- (b) On that land bounded by Man, Duke and Brecon streets, the following shall apply in addition to (a) above: - No building shall protrude through a horizontal plane drawn at RL 332.20 masl (being 432.20 Otago datum), except that decorative parapets may encroach beyond this by a

-- No part of any building shall protrude through a recession line inclined towards the site at an angle of 45° commencing from a line 10 metres above the street boundary. - Refer to the building restriction area shown on Planning Map 36 and the interpretive diagrams contained on Appendix 4. - (c) In Precinct 1 of the Special Character Area, the following shall apply in addition to (a) above: - the street front parapet shall be between 7.5 and 8.5m in height; and - no part of any building shall protrude through a recession line inclined towards the site at an angle of 45 degrees commencing from a line 7.5m above any street boundary. - (d) In Precinct 3 of the Special Character Area the following shall apply in addition to (a) above: - For buildings on the south side of Beach Street the road frontage parapet height and the recession line shall be the same as for Precinct 1 of the Special Character Area. - For buildings on the north side of Beach Street: - the street front parapet shall be between 6.0 and 6.5m in height; and - no part of any building, except a street front parapet shall protrude through a recession line inclined towards the site at an angle of 30 degrees commencing from a line 6.0m above any street boundary.
+- (b) On that land bounded by Man, Duke and Brecon streets, the following shall apply in addition to (a) above: - No building shall protrude through a horizontal plane drawn at RL 332.20 masl (being 432.20 Otago datum), except that decorative parapets may encroach beyond this by a maximum of up to 0.9 metre.
+This rule shall not apply to any lift tower within a visitor accommodation development in this area, which exceeds the maximum height permitted for buildings by 1 metre or less; and - No part of any building shall protrude through a recession line inclined towards the site at an angle of 45° commencing from a line 10 metres above the street boundary. - Refer to the building restriction area shown on Planning Map 36 and the interpretive diagrams contained on Appendix 4. - (c) In Precinct 1 of the Special Character Area, the following shall apply in addition to (a) above: - the street front parapet shall be between 7.5 and 8.5m in height; and - no part of any building shall protrude through a recession line inclined towards the site at an angle of 45 degrees commencing from a line 7.5m above any street boundary. - (d) In Precinct 3 of the Special Character Area the following shall apply in addition to (a) above:

-(e) For all other sites within the zone where there is a 12 metre maximum building height, no part of any building shall protrude through a recession line inclined towards the site at an angle of 45 degrees commencing from a line 10m above the street boundary.
+- For buildings on the south side of Beach Street the road frontage parapet height and the recession line shall be the same as for Precinct 1 of the Special Character Area. - For buildings on the north side of Beach Street: - the street front parapet shall be between 6.0 and 6.5m in height; and - no part of any building, except a street front parapet shall protrude through a recession line inclined towards the site at an angle of 30 degrees commencing from a line 6.0m above any street boundary. - (e) For all other sites within the zone where there is a 12 metre maximum building height, no part of any building shall protrude through a recession line inclined towards the site at an angle of 45 degrees commencing from a line 10m above the street boundary.
 This standard does not apply to the Lakeview sub-zone or the Isle Street sub-zone.